santhossunthar/Services-Monitor/README.md

 # Python Projects</h1>

-## rbcapp1 Services Monitor
+## Services Monitor

-"rbcapp1" is a critical application that needs to be monitored and its status should be recorded into Elasticsearch.
+Critical application needs to be monitored and its status should be recorded into Elasticsearch.
 This Application depends on 3 services: httpd, rabbitMQ and postgreSQL.

 ## build